anothervictimofsurvivalinstinct/youtube-dl-server/README.md

     -e TZ=Australia/Melbourne \
     victim/yt-dlp-server:latest
     ```

-*For raspbian you can build specifying the armhf Dockerfile*:
-`docker build -f Dockerfile.armhf -t victim/yt-dlp-server:latest .`

 The environment variables are:
 * APPNAME - the name you want the application to have (default: YDS)
 * ADMINUSER - the name of the admin user (default: admin)